MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/scalable-customization-design/database-transactions.md

 ---
-title: "Scalable Customization Design: Database Transactions (Microsoft Dataverse) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "Scalable Customization Design: Database Transactions (Microsoft Dataverse) | Microsoft Docs"
 description: "The second in a series of topics.
-This topic focuses on the impact of database transactions on scalable customization design" # 115-145 characters including spaces.
-This abstract displays in the search result. ms.custom: "" ms.date: 1/15/2019 ms.reviewer: "pehecke"
+This topic focuses on the impact of database transactions on scalable customization design" ms.date: 06/23/2023 ms.reviewer: pehecke ms.topic: article

-ms.topic: "article"
-author: "rogergilchrist" # GitHub ID ms.author: "jdaly" # MSFT alias of Microsoft employees only search.audienceType:
+author: rogergilchrist
+ms.author: jdaly
+search.audienceType:
   - developer
 ---
 # Scalable Customization Design: Database transactions

 > [!NOTE]
 > This is the second in a series of topics about scalable customization design.
 To start at the beginning, see [Scalable Customization Design in Microsoft Dataverse](overview.md).